ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 significant alterations to the representation of the land surface in the CLM.
 In FATES, the tiling structure represents the disturbance history of the ecosystem.
-Thus, some fraction of the land surface is characterized as ‘recently disturbed’, some fraction has escaped disturbance for a long time, and other areas will have intermediate disturbances.
-Thus the ED concept essentially discretizes the trajectory of succession from disturbed ground to ‘mature’ ecosystems.
-Within the ED code, each ‘disturbance history class’ is referred to as a ‘patch’.
+Thus, some fraction of the land surface is characterized as 'recently disturbed', some fraction has escaped disturbance for a long time, and other areas will have intermediate disturbances.
+Thus the ED concept essentially discretizes the trajectory of succession from disturbed ground to 'mature' ecosystems.
+Within FATES, each "disturbance history class" is referred to as a ‘patch’.
-The word ‘patch’ has many possible interpretations, so it is important to note that: **there is no spatial location associated with the concept of a ‘patch’.
+The word "patch"  has many possible interpretations, so it is important to note that: **there is no spatial location associated with the concept of a 'patch' .
 It refers to a fraction of the potential vegetated area consisting of all parts of the ecosystem with similar disturbance history.**

-The ‘patch’ organizational structure in CLM thus replaces the previous ‘PFT’ structure in the organization heirarchy.
-The original hierarchical land surface organizational structure of CLM as described in :raw-latex:`\cite{oleson2013}` may be depicted as:
+The 'patch' organizational structure in CLM thus replaces the previous 'PFT' structure in the organization heirarchy.
+The original hierarchical land surface organizational structure of CLM as described in :ref:`Oleson et al. 2013<oleson2013>` may be depicted as:

 .. math::